Tauranga City Council

+Tauranga City Council is the territorial authority for the city of Tauranga, New Zealand.
+It serves as the city's local government alongside the Bay of Plenty Regional Council as the regional council.
+From 1989 until 2003 the authority was known as the Tauranga District Council.

+A borough council for the area was first formed in 1888, and was granted city status in 1963.
+Following the 1989 reforms to local government, that city council was dissolved and the current authority established.

+The governing body of council has 9 councillors and is chaired by the mayor of Tauranga (currently Mahé Drysdale since July 2024).

 History

+Predecessors

 The historic predecessor was Tauranga Borough Council, which existed from 1888 to 1963.
 Tauranga City Council was then formed and existed from 1963 until the 1989 local government reforms.
 Post-amalgamation with other authorities in 1989 (e.g. Mount Maunganui Borough Council), Tauranga District Council existed until 2003 when it again became Tauranga City Council.

 Crown commission and suspension

 On 20 November 2020, Mayor of Tauranga Tenby Powell resigned following infighting between himself and city councillors.
 The resignation came eight months after the mayor was unanimously censured by his council for an angry outburst.
 Following further mayoral "outbursts," Powell publicly called for the Minister of Local Government to appoint a commission to replace the "dysfunctional" council.

 On 18 December 2020, Minister of Local Government Nanaia Mahuta confirmed that the government would be appointing commissioners to administrate Tauranga in response to infighting within the council.
 The commissioners' terms began in early 2021 and were scheduled to last until the next local elections scheduled for October 2022, but was later extended to July 2024.
 The commissioners were stood down by Minister of Local Government Simeon Brown despite seeking reappointment.
 Elected representatives returned in August 2024.